Research Affiliates and Collaborators

 David Hanna, M.S. is an independent field biologist and GIS practitioner.
 His cartographic work has been integral to many scientific publications, often regarding public lands of the western United States.

 Andy Holycross, Ph.D. is a professor of biology at Mesa Community College and adjunct faculty at Arizona State University.
-He is co-author of A Field Guide to Amphibians and Reptiles in Arizona and co-editor of the forthcoming Snakes of Arizona, which will be the standard reference on the topic.
+He is co-author of A Field Guide to Amphibians and Reptiles in Arizona and co-editor of Snakes of Arizona, which is the standard reference on the topic.